 As complicated as this all sounds, scientists won’t need to fully understand the genome to move forward safely.

-Some embryos will be identified at having a greater than normal shot at being brilliant at math, or super-empathic children.
 The more we learn about the incredibly complex ecosystem of the human body—the interaction between the genome, epigenome, microbiome, virome, connectome, and old-fashioned life experience—the more we realize how little we understand.
 But with embryo selection, it hardly matters that our knowledge of the genome is so basic.
 All the pre-implanted embryos will be the natural and unadulterated potential offspring of their parents.
 Choosing among them will be a choice among natural options.
 We don’t need to be smart enough to precisely edit the right genes or make completely accurate predictions about the outcomes, just confident enough to offer a best guess on which embryo to implant based on our limited knowledge.
 The potential benefit of making a good decision will be high, the cost of making a bad one no worse than the random outcomes of traditional sex.

 This brave new world of assisted reproduction will frighten many people.
 Many individuals, groups, and countries may choose to opt out for very legitimate reasons.
 But competition within and between countries will drive the adoption of embryo selection inexorably forward.
 Once it is considered safe, parents will not want their children to be left behind as IQ levels across the population increase, or the average height becomes taller, due to embryo selection.
 Countries will fear losing competitiveness if they opt out while other states opt in.

-Will we celebrate our children for who they are when technology tempts us to see them as consumer products?
 All of this will raise fundamental questions that, if not adequately addressed, could lead to severe strife and even violence.
 How can we ensure equitable access to these technologies so the world population does not bifurcate into genetic haves and have-nots?
 Will embryo selection only reinforce our biases, leading to a dangerous human monoculture that undermines our species’ genetic diversity and even long-term survivability?
 Will we celebrate our children for who they are in a world where technology tempts us to see them as consumer products with optional features?
 Will selecting for specific traits return us to an age of eugenics, in which the humanity of all is undermined because we fail to recognize the humanity of each?

 There are no easy answers to these questions.
 Grappling with them must be an essential counterpart to the expanding adoption of advanced assisted reproduction technologies.
 We will need far more significant national and global regulatory authorities and institutions to help frame and implement a popular conversation about the future of our species in an age of revolutionary technology.
 We’ll have to negotiate effective international agreements that foster the most beneficial uses of these technologies and minimize the likelihood of abuse.
 All of this will be extremely difficult.